great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/_retrieve_a_batch_of_test_data/_from_pandas_default.md

    sample_batch = context.data_sources.pandas_default.read_csv(file_path)
    ```

-3. Verify the content of your returned Batch.
+3. Optional.
+Verify that the returned Batch is populated with records.

+   You can verify that your Batch Definition was able to read in data and return a populated Batch by printing the header and first few records of the returned Batch:

    ```python title="Python"
    sample_batch.head()